denis-berthier/Sudoku_Hierarchical_Classifier/README.md

 ### Running the SHC

 As SHC is a Java program, you must first make sure you have Java installed on your machine.<br>
-The SHC is delivered as a typical .jar file in the SHC root directory.
+The executable version of the SHC is a typical .jar file, SHC.jar, in the SHC root directory.
 As such, it is launched in that directory, in a standard way, by the following command line:<br>

 **java -jar SHC.jar \<classif\> (-examples) (-input \<input-file\>) (-output \<output-file\>) (-max-length \<chain-max-length\>) (-max-time \<max-time\>) (-buffer-size \<buffer-size\> (\<puzzle>\)**<br>
 where:<br>